 Not All Saunas Are Created Equal: Electromagnetic Radiation Emissions (EMF), A Red Flag

 Infrared saunas are so effective and powerful as a healing modality because of the nature of the heat created.
-Unlike, traditional saunas, infrared heat does not heat the external air, but rather the rays of light radiate out from their sources to penetrate the skin membrane.
+Unlike traditional saunas, infrared heat does not heat the external air, but rather the rays of light radiate out from their sources to penetrate the skin membrane.
 This method heats the body up from the inside out and relies on lower external temperature to induce higher internal temperature.
 Remember that it is the artificial creation of a fever, as noted by Hippocrates, that produces one of the many positive effects on human physiology.
 The radiant heat found in your infrared sauna for home use is wildly effective in increasing internal core temperatures.

-The infrared light is invisible to the human eye but is experienced tactfully as heat.
+The infrared light spectrum is invisible to the human eye, but is experienced tactfully as heat.
 The full infrared light spectrum is comprised of near, mid and far infrared light.
 Each wavelength is unique in the results that it produces within the human physiological network.
-Intrinsic to the light waves created through infrared heat, is also the possibility of unhealthful electromagnetic radiation if the manufacturer of the sauna is not steadfast in their protocol.
+Intrinsic to the light waves created through infrared heat, is also the possibility of unhealthful electromagnetic radiation if the manufacturer of the sauna is not steadfast in their protocol (3).

 Singularly, the most significant risk involved in full spectrum infrared light therapy is the possibility of toxic levels of electromagnetic radiation (EMF) emitted from the infrared wavelengths.
-Some infrared saunas available on the market today emit high levels of electromagnetic radiation that can potentially be dangerous to your body.
+Some infrared saunas available on the market today emit high levels of electromagnetic radiation that can potentially be dangerous to your body (5).

 Any sauna offering the full spectrum of infrared wavelengths needs to be investigated, as some companies developing these saunas use cheap and toxic materials that can be harmful to your health.

-- Electromagnetic radiation (EMF) can cause harmful reactions at the cellular level affecting the health of your body.
-When choosing to support your health with the purchase of an infrared sauna unit be thorough in your investigation of brands that are selling units high in EMF emissions.
+Electromagnetic radiation (EMF) can cause harmful reactions at the cellular level affecting the health of your body.
+When choosing to support your health with the use of an infrared sauna unit be thorough in your investigation of brands that are selling units high in EMF emissions.

-It is crucial, before undergoing infrared sauna therapy to thoroughly research the levels of EMF emissions from different sauna manufactures.
-Neosauna boasts low/zero detectable EMF emissions, thus making it the safest choice of infrared saunas available today.
+Neosauna Tip: It is crucial, before undergoing infrared sauna therapy, to thoroughly research the levels of EMF emissions from different sauna manufacturers.
+Find an infrared sauna that boasts low detectable EMF emissions, making it a safe choice of infrared saunas available today.

 Ensure Safety And Choose An Infrared Sauna That Uses Eco-Friendly Materials

-The safety protocol of an infrared sauna is dependent upon both healthy infrared wavelengths that are low in EMF emissions and equally as valid a safety concern are the materials that are used in building the physical structure of the sauna.
+The safety protocol of an infrared sauna is dependent upon both healthy infrared wavelengths whose panels are low in EMF emissions and equally as valid a safety concern are in regards to the materials that are used in building the physical structure of the sauna.

-Neosauna’s devotion to your health should be a value that is shared by both you and the manufacturer of the infrared sauna.
-This can be demonstrated through the hand picking of certified eco wood from the vast Canadian forests designed to maximize your healing experience as you sit back and relax and trust in your Neosauna!
+Devotion to your health should be a value that is shared by both you and the manufacturer of the infrared sauna.
+This can be demonstrated through the hand picking of certified eco wood from the vast Canadian forests designed to maximize your healing experience as you sit back and relax in a toxin-free zone.

 Unfortunately, many companies today are manufacturing infrared sauna structures using cheap, low quality and ultimately toxic materials, be mindful to research the type of wood used in the cabin structure.

-- As the sauna unit rises in temperature to induce sweating and ultimately detoxification, the increased heat will also create off gassing of the materials used in construction.
-Be sure that your unit is not poisoning you with toxic off gassing by cutting corners in the manufacturing process!
-Cheap toxin filled wood is harmful to your health and must be avoided when making your infrared sauna purchase.
+As the sauna unit rises in temperature to induce sweating and ultimately detoxification, the increased heat may also create off-gassing of the materials used in construction.
+Be sure that your unit is not poisoning you with toxic off-gassing by cutting corners in the manufacturing process!
+Cheap toxin-filled wood may be harmful to your health and must be avoided when making your infrared sauna purchase.

 It can be a frightening proposition to choose your health and purchase a full spectrum infrared sauna for all the right reasons and yet find that the manufacturing of the sauna is harmful to you.